allisontharp/techtrek/source/_posts/Building-an-Angular-Web-App-Part-2.md

   }
 ```

 When this component loads, it will set the URL parameter to `this.id` and get all of the pokmeon for that region, saving the data to the `this.pokemon` variable.
+This is really cool because it allows us to write one component and reuse it effortlessly.
+The same component will be used to display each region and all we have to do is pass a different region name to the URL.

 In the `show-pokes.component.html` page, we can iterate over every pokemon in `this.pokemon` and display the Bootstrap card: